ISISComputingGroup/ibex_developers_manual/Processes.md

-Various Processes for Tasks and quick into into how they should work
+Various Processes for Tasks and quick info into how they should work

 ## Creation of Tickets